rabbitmq/rabbitmq-website/site/trademark-guidelines.md

           <strong>
             Endorsement or Sponsorship.
           </strong> You may not use the RabbitMQ
-          trademarks in a manner that would imply Pivotal’s affiliation with or endorsement, sponsorship, or support of a product or service.
+          trademarks in a manner that would imply VMware’s affiliation with or endorsement, sponsorship, or support of a product or service.
         </p>